marksherriff/cs4730-f24-website/quests.md

 * once for either _A Short Hike_ or _Celeste_
 * once for a game of your choosing (including the other option of _A Short Hike_ or _Celeste_)
-* optionally one more time as your Player's Choice Quest

 If you choose your own game, it can be a game you have already played, although you may need to refresh your memory.
 If you need some thoughts on what games to play, I'm happy to offer suggestions.